Kavish2040/AudioComic/README.md

 - **Language Selection**: Choose your preferred language at the start of each session
 - **Real-time Translation**: Text is translated and audio is generated in your selected language

+### ⚡ Smart Preloading (NEW!)
+- **Background Processing**: Pages are analyzed and audio is generated in the background
+- **Seamless Navigation**: No delays when moving between pages - everything is preloaded
+- **Progress Tracking**: Real-time status updates showing preload progress
+- **Resource Optimization**: Intelligent preloading of upcoming pages while current page plays

 #### Supported Languages
 - **English**: US, UK
 - **Spanish**: Spain, Mexico